Most families living in domestic properties across the UK are legally required to pay council tax.

-Most families living in domestic properties across the UK are legally required to pay council tax, but not every individual is aware of why we pay council tax, what it is used for and why different properties have specific rates.
+But many aren’t aware of why we pay council tax, what it is used for, and why different properties have specific rates.

 What is council tax?

-Council tax is a taxation system that each local authority collects from residents who own or live in dwellings in the area.
+Council tax is a UK taxation system that each local authority collects from residents who own or live in dwellings in the area.
 The council tax amount payable is valued against their domestic property through a valuation band.

-Council tax contributes toward the cost of local services, which includes public schooling, general waste and recycling collection, emergency services, street lights and more.
+Council tax contributes toward the cost of local services, which includes:

-In most instances, council tax is paid by every household nationally, but there are certain households which are exempt from council tax or may be entitled to paying a reduced amount.
+However, there are certain households which are exempt from council tax or pay a reduced amount.

 Households which are considered ‘disregarded’ from council tax, meaning they are entitled to paying a reduced amount or are completely exempt from paying council tax, include those who are: